No-Chill French Toast Casserole with Maple and Cardamom

 - Serve.
 Enjoy with your favorite toppings or fresh fruit.

-Convert to an Overnight French Toast Bake
+Looking for an Overnight French Toast Casserole?

-Tips for Success
+Tips for French Toast Recipe Success

 - Don’t let the top get charred.
 If the top is turning too dark but the center is not fully cooked, you can cover the dish with a piece of foil to prevent the top from burning.

-- Double check that the center is done.
-To be sure the center is fully cooked, check with a probe style thermometer (aka a meat thermometer).
+- Double–check that the center is done.
+To be sure the center is fully cooked, check with a probe-style thermometer (aka a meat thermometer).
 It should read 160ºF when inserted into the center of the dish.

 Serving Suggestions

 Serve up this French toast bake with your favorite toppings!
 Classic toppings like powdered sugar and maple syrup are always a great option.
+I personally like to add fresh fruit like berries, peaches, or banana slices.

 If you want to get fancy, make a second batch of the cardamom maple syrup to pour over at the table and serve it with some baked cinnamon apples.